ivanyordanovgt/brawl-stars-bot/documentation/Models.md

 **Maintenance:** Medium

 **What it does:**<br>
-Detects brawlers in starting screen with all possible skins.
+Detects brawlers in starting screen with all possible skins.<br>
 <img src="images/models/start_screen_model.png" width=400><br>
 There are 6 boxes in the start always in the same position so they are cropped out and given to the model.
 <br>